cellvia/foldify/README.md

 ## Usage

 There are two steps to usage.
-First you must *initialize the hash*, by running curryFolder upon a directory name, an object, or an array of these.
+First you must *initialize the hash*, by running foldify upon a directory name, an object, or an array of these.
 The provided object is useful in itself, but you can then *evaluate the hash* with provided arguments, or just curry them in.
 These steps take slightly different options, but both allow whitelisting/blacklisting of filenames/properties.

 ## Initializing the hash